Increasing Owed (General) Respect

-So while it’s great to use the tactics we learned in the last lesson—unearthing moral foundations, learning each other’s stories, and playing together—but what about when we come across viewpoints that we don’t understand, presented by people we don’t know?
+So while it’s great to use the tactics we learned in the last lesson—such as learning each other’s stories, or playing together—what about when we come across viewpoints that we don’t understand, presented by people we don’t know?

-Ideally, we ought to be able to explore ideas that don’t jibe with our own so that we can determine whether we need to change our minds because of it.
+Ideally, we ought to be able to explore ideas that don’t jive with our own so that we can determine whether we need to change our minds.
 But we can’t even dig into the validity of a viewpoint if we don’t have basic owed respect in the first place.

-Building owed respect—i.e. Expanding your in-group to include more of humanity, including people you don’t know—boils down to training your brain to see other people as part of your family, and therefore just as valid as you are.
+Building owed respect—i.e. expanding your in-group to include more of humanity—boils down to training your brain to see other people as part of your family, and therefore just as valid as you are.

 This translates to more possibilities for creativity (considering broader arrays of ideas increases our chances of coming up with new solutions to problems) and more productive collaborations.

 The best way to build this kind of owed respect is to reinforce the idea in our brains that there can be more than one “right” way to do something.
-IH research indicates that there are three simple ways to do this:
+IH research indicates that there are three relatively straightforward ways to do this:

 1. Live Abroad